JiscaH/sequoiaExtra/GRM_tool/README.md

              subset       diagonal             11         495.18       1.001152       1.155578       1.077955       0.043230              0              0             11              0
              subset        between           2134         490.32      -0.199109       0.589298      -0.006551       0.085294              0           2134              0              0

+where

+- total: in the full GRM
+- subset: among members of the `--only` list, and unless `--only-among` also between members of the subset and all other individuals

-When the program is run without `--only`, the ‘subset’ rows are omitted, and the columns are identical.
+When the program is run without `--only`, the ‘subset’ rows are omitted, but the columns are identical.

 The count thresholds can be changed easily (search for ‘sumstats_counts’ in the source code); do not forget to also change the output column